Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Proof of the Size Theorem

 Without loss of generality, we assume that the set of nodes of $G_w$ is a subset of the nodes on $\mathbb{Z}^2$ and we work with the obvious probability space.
 We first define the \textit{expandable region}; to do so we need the following lemma.

-\begin{lemma*} Let $c$ be an arbitrary positive constant.
-W.h.p. there are no clusters of bad blocks with radius greater than $\csize$ in a neighborhood with radius $\rho = O(2^{cN})$ in the initial configuration. \end{lemma*} \begin{proof} Let $p$, be the probability of having a bad block, and let $k=\csize$.
+\begin{lemma*} For any $c>0$, there are no clusters of bad blocks with radius greater than $\csize$ in a neighborhood with radius $\rho = O(2^{cN})$ in the initial configuration w.h.p. \end{lemma*} \begin{proof} Let $p$, be the probability of having a bad block, and let $k=\csize$.
 By Theorem~\ref{Thrm:grimmett_bad_cluster}, it follows that w.h.p. there is no cluster of bad blocks containing a bad block with $l_1$-distance from its center greater than $\csize$ in a neighborhood with exponential radius in ${\size}$. \end{proof}

 Now divide $G_w$ into $\msize$-blocks and consider the union of particles inside a cluster of bad $\msize$-blocks and the set of particles outside the cluster whose $l_\infty$ distance to at least one node in the cluster is less than or equal to $\msize/4$.
-We denote this set by $\mathcal{X}_1$.
 Note that for sufficiently large $\size$, the probability of having a bad $\msize$-block is below the critical probability of percolation, and each $\msize$-block is a bad $\msize$-block independently of the others, hence by Lemma~\ref{Lemma:bad_cluster}, w.h.p. there is no cluster of bad $\size$-blocks with radius larger than $\csize$ in a neighborhood with exponential size in $\size$ on $G_w$.
+Let $\mathcal{X}_1$ denote an arbitrary set of bad $\size$-blocks and its outer boundary as defined above such that its radius is smaller than $\size^3$.
 Also, consider the set of all the particles outside $\mathcal{X}_1$ whose $l_\infty$ distance to at least one particle in $\mathcal{X}_1$ is less than or equal to $\msize/4$ and denote it by $\mathcal{X}_2$.

 \